Why Learn How To Do Nothing?

 To Do Nothing Takes Great Effort and Practice

-I still to this day feel that learning how to meditate and do nothing has been the hardest lesson in life.
+To this day, I still feel that learning how to meditate and do nothing has been the hardest lesson in life.
 Most other lessons or Teachings have come from when I sit and do nothing.
 To do nothing takes plenty of practice and commitment.
 Doing nothing is different from popping open a can of beer and watching TV.
 To do nothing is to create space and time to be with yourself and your thoughts.
 You get to know your fears and how to shift them.
-Do nothing enough and you will have clarity about your strengths and values.
-In short, do nothing and you will get to know yourself.
+Do nothing enough, and you will have clarity about your strengths and values.
+In short, do nothing, and you will get to know yourself.
 How can that be bad?

 Why Learn How To Do Nothing? - Providence Holistic Counseling Services - lets do nothing comic